 My forthcoming and past speaking events

-I’ll be speaking on a panel at the Skills Conference, on 11 June 2020 (POSTPONED DUE TO COVID-19).
+I’ll be speaking as part of a panel at the Skills Conference, on 5 November 2020 (postponed from 11 June due to COVID-19).
 The panel is titled, ‘Behavioural Insights.’
 From the website:

 ‘This session will focus on two pieces of research around understanding the behavioural traits of school leavers.
 What should we consider when we are recruit and support young people into apprenticeships and traineeships.’

 Facilitator: Peta Skujins – Director, Australian Apprenticeships & Traineeships Information Service (AATIS)

 Panellists: Brad Kilpatrick – Deputy Commandant, Australian Defence Force Academy.
 Dr Zuleyka Zevallos – Senior Behavioural Advisor.

 I’ll be speaking about my research at the Interdisciplinary/ International Microaggressions Workshop to be held in in Bielefeld, Germany, June 29-30, 2021 (postponed from June 2020 due to COVID-19).

 Australian Critical Race and Whiteness Studies Association Conference